observIQ/monitoring-dashboard-samples/alerts/nginx-gke/README.md

-# Nginx Alerts for Ops Agent
+# Nginx Alerts for GKE

 ## High connections dropped alert
 Connections dropped value is derived from the connections accepted minus the connections handled.
 This value should be near 0.
 When this value is rising, then this means you may have a resource saturation problem.